PaperMC/Velocity/README.md

 Velocity is currently in an alpha state: it is prone to change at any time and is currently only suitable for small servers and development/testing.

-Velocity supports Minecraft 1.8-1.13.1, and has full support for Paper and Sponge.
-Forge is fully supported but mod compatibility may vary.
+Velocity supports Minecraft 1.8-1.13.2.
+Velocity is best supported with Paper and SpongeVanilla.
+Minecraft Forge is fully supported but mod compatibility may vary.
+Generally, Velocity will support many mods better than BungeeCord or Waterfall do but compatibility can not always be ensured.